 "So then we just need to have developers think about quality more, right?"

-So you can have a team where everyone is a software engineer (aside from the PO/BA and the Scrum Master), but you still need at least one person among them who is a highly skilled test specialist.
+So you can have a team where everyone is a software engineer (aside from the PO/BA, UX, and the Scrum Master), but you may still need at least one person among them who is a highly skilled test specialist.
 You also need at least one person - ideally the same person(s) - with both the will and the mandate to stand up for quality.
 You can pontificate about quality being everyone's job, and it certainly is, but in practice it still takes a torchbearer to light the way.

 We should exhaust the possibilities of test automation.
 We should apply it wherever it can save us time.
 We should apply it wherever it can provide swift, reliable, and meaningful feedback.
-We should apply it to functional testing as well non-functional testing.
+We should apply it to functional testing as well as cross-functional testing.
 We should explore new avenues like 'AI-driven' test generation.
 We should also use exploratory testing wherever it can save us time.
 We should apply exploratory testing wherever it can provide swift, reliable, and meaningful feedback.
 We should use exploratory testing to uncover scenarios no-one had thought of.
 We should learn and ask questions and challenge assumptions at all times.